IamRanjeetSingh/EStore/README.md

 # EStore
 EStore is an E-Commerce Web Application built using Microservice Architecture.
 The backend is built with .Net Core Microservices exposed via RESTful Web APIs.
+The frontend is built with React.

 #### Tech Used
 * .Net Core Web APIs